Habroteleia soa

-Habroteleia soa is a species of wasp belonging to the family Platygastridae.
+Habroteleia soa is a species of wasp that belongs to the family Platygastridae.
 It is the most geographically disjunct member of the genus, which is separated by other members by the Indian Ocean.
 It is found in Papua New Guinea and Indonesia.

 Etymology

 The specific name soa is from the Malagasy word beautiful or excellent.

 Description

 The females are about 3.72 mm long.
 Mesosoma and metasoma are black; antennae scrobe smooth and central keel present.